 We invite members of the University community to participate as laboratory hosts for the 59th Annual University of Florida Student Science Training Program (UF SSTP).
 Those interested in hosting this summer are encouraged to fill out the Laboratory Host Response Form.

 UF SSTP Overview:

 UF SSTP is a seven week residential research participation program for rising high school seniors running from June 11 – July 29, 2017.
-Students selected to participate in the UF SSTP are at the top of their high school class, highly motivated with the maturity to work in a research laboratory.
+Students selected to participate in the UF SSTP are at the top of their high school class and highly motivated with the maturity to work in a research laboratory.
 Most will enter STEM disciplines as a direct result of their UF SSTP experience.
 Although the lab experience is the cornerstone of SSTP, we offer a comprehensive program that includes faculty lectures, an interdisciplinary science honors seminar, leadership development, service projects, social events, and field trips.
 The UF SSTP creates an environment that promotes the academic and personal growth of students, supported by CPET residential and academic counselors, CPET administrative staff, and the laboratory team.
 By participating in the UF SSTP students learn through an authentic research experience how to conduct university-level research as part of a lab team.
-Over 5200 alumni include UF Faculty and other professionals and pre-professionals throughout the world.
+Over 5700 alumni include UF Faculty and other professionals and pre-professionals throughout the world.